School Choice Advisory Council

 Board of Trustees

-Peter Denton, Founder
+Peter Denton, Founder and Trustee

 Pete Denton has spent over 30 years in the optical thin film, vacuum deposition and chemical optical coating field.
 His experience has included developing new technology, managing Denton Vacuum, Inc. (DVI), initiating new business start-ups and active industry trade associations.
 Pete graduated from MIT with a degree in Electrical Engineering and has an MBA from the Harvard Business School.